p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 ## Why only Leica?

-If monochrome digital cameras are compelling, the obvious question follows: why has Leica been alone in making them?
+If monochrome digital cameras are compelling, the obvious question follows: why has Leica been the only one making them?

 The interest exists.
 In photography forums, people ask why their preferred brand does not offer a black-and-white-only camera.
 This is especially visible in the Fujifilm community, and that is not accidental.
 Fuji’s X cameras emphasize physical controls and direct interaction.
 The X-Pro line even includes an optical viewfinder.
 Its audience values intention and constraint.